NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

      - Noah LSM
      - sf_surface_physics= 2

-**Core count:** The default is to have "Set automatically" checked.
-This means the system will determine a good estimate of the number of cores to use based on the grid you defined in your model configuration.
-You may also uncheck this box and manually select the number of cores.
-This may come in handy in your job fails with over-decomposition and you need to manually adjust the cores to be smaller.
+**Core count:** Number of cores used to run WRF.
+The *Set automatically* box is checked by default, which means the system will determine a good estimate of the number of cores to use based on the grid defined in the model configuration.
+This box can be unchecked to manually select the number of cores.
+This may come in handy if a job fails due to over-decomposition and the number of cores should be reduced.

+.. _ui_advanced:

 Advanced
 ^^^^^^^^

 Advanced users may find it helpful to use the **Advanced** editing mode.
-This tab of the GUI shows the contents of the namelist.wps and namelist.input in an editable window.
-Users may edit the contents directly.
-Any edits made to the contents will also be reflected in the **Basic** editing tab, and vice versa.
-For example, one may use the **Basic** editing mode to create a domain, and the **Advanced** editing mode to update the physics.
-Additionally, the **Advanced** editing mode allows users to upload existing namelist files directly.
+This tab shows the contents of the *namelist.wps* and *namelist.input* files in a window that can be edited directly.
+Any edits made to the contents will also be reflected in the **Basic** editing tab and vice versa.
+For example, one may use the **Basic** editing mode to create a domain, then switch to the **Advanced** editing mode to update the physics.
+The **Advanced** editing mode allows users to upload existing namelist files directly.

 Limitations & Considerations of Model Configuration Options
 -----------------------------------------------------------
-* Currently the system only supports single domains: *max_dom* must be 1.
+* The system currently only supports single domains: *max_dom* must be 1.
 * Initialization data is limited to GFS at 3-hour intervals.
-The available date range is roughly the last 2 years.
+The available date range spans roughly the last 2 years.
 * Regional WRF resolutions may range from about 1km to 12km.
 * There are many options in WRF.
 Choosing new configurations requires some knowledge of WRF to be successful.
 Additional information about these settings can be found in the `WRF Users Guide <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_v4/v4.4/contents.html>`_.